Billy Frank Jr.

 Billy Frank Jr. (March 9, 1931 – May 5, 2014) was a Native American (Nisqually) environmental leader and advocate of treaty rights.
 As a member of the Nisqually tribe, Frank led a grassroots campaign in the 1960s and 1970s to secure fishing rights on the Nisqually River, located in Washington state.
 His efforts centered around promoting cooperative management of natural resources.
 Frank served as the chairman of the Northwest Indian Fisheries Commission for over thirty years.

 During the Fish Wars, Frank organized a series of "fish-ins."
 These events culminated in the Boldt Decision, which affirmed that Washington state tribes were entitled to fifty percent of the annual fish harvest.

 In recognition of his contributions, Frank was posthumously awarded the Presidential Medal of Freedom by President Barack Obama in November 2015.
 The Nisqually National Wildlife Refuge was renamed in his honor in December 2015.
 Billy Frank Jr. continues to be considered a bridge between Western and Native American societies in regards to environmental sustainability.

 Early life

-Billy Frank Jr. was born in Nisqually, Washington in 1931 to parents Willie and Angeline Frank.
+Billy Frank Junior was born on the Nisqually Reservation, Washington in 1931 to parents Willie and Angeline Frank.
 His father, known as Qui-Lash-Kut, lived to the age of 104, while his mother, Angeline, lived into her 90s.
 Frank spent his formative years on a six-acre property called Frank's Landing, situated along the Nisqually River.
 His father had purchased this land after the family's forced relocation from their reservation due to the expansion of an adjacent Army base.
 Frank received his education in Olympia, concluding his formal schooling upon completing the ninth grade.
 He subsequently worked in construction during the day and engaged in fishing during the night.

 In 1952, at the age of 21, Frank joined the US Marine Corps, serving two years.